Shreenabh664/LaTeX/README.md

 # LaTeX
-This repo contains LaTeX code written the members of the Instagram Math Community.
+This repo contains LaTeX code written by the members of the Instagram Math Community.

 We would love to share our code as templates with you, as long as you recognise the contributions in the code and credit the people behind this project.